Trump: I’ve Got a Fever, and the Only Prescription Is More Tax Cut

 So, faced with this alarming setback, Republicans in Washington are now reconsidering their strategy.
 You’ll never guess what they came up with.
 Yes, another tax cut.

-“We think even more can be done,” House Ways & Means Committee chairman Kevin Brady told Fox Business News.
+“We think even more can be done,” House Ways & Means Committee chairman Kevin Brady told Fox Business Network.
 “We want to make sure we’re encouraging innovation in America, we want to help families save for the long term.”
 Trump is excited.
 “It’s going to be something very special.
 Kevin Brady’s working on it with me,” he informed a group of executives (who would no doubt be delighted to learn that Trump wants them to claim an even larger share of the national income).
 It goes without saying that Lawrence Kudlow, the fanatical supply-sider and incoming head of the National Economic Council, also supports another tax cut bill.

 The Republican Party’s one perfect policy idea for every situation turns out to be its preferred solution to this situation.
 Who could have guessed?